nghiavtr/SCmut/README.md

 samtools mpileup -f $genomeFasta_b37 $fileList | java -jar varscan2.jar mpileup2snp --min-coverage 5  --min-avg-qual 15 --min-var-freq 0.01 --p-value 1 > $snv_fn
 ```

-The data of variants are collected for the next step to detect cell-specific mutations.
+The data of variants are collected for the next step to detect cell-level mutations.

-## 5. Cell-specific mutation detection
+## 5. cell-level mutation detection
 In this section, we introduce how to use SCmut by an example from a public sc-RNAseq dataset [1].
 The data and source codes are available in the SCmut project site (https://github.com/nghiavtr/SCmut).

 ```R